blakelapierre/surviv-chatbot/Readme.md

 #base-node

-A simple and highly configurable base project for ECMAScript 2015 projects.
+A simple and highly configurable base project for Typescript projects.

+#The below text is from another project and needs to be reviewed for this project

 Out-of-the-box support for:
   1. Packaging your application (including dependencies) into a single, compacted script file.